QB64-Phoenix-Edition/InForm-PE/docs/Catch.md

 # Catch Library

-The `Catch` library provides a minimalistic test framework for QB64-PE, inspired by Catch2 for C++.
+The `Catch` library provides a minimalistic test framework, inspired by Catch2 for C++.
 It allows you to write test cases and assertions to verify the correctness of your code.

 ## Usage